TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 (Plenty of similar charts online, this is just my take on it)

-By combining spontaneity, irreverence and irony, we can pass through the Gate of the real, and achieve social legitimacy through a disruptive presentantion - Disruptive Legitimacy.
+By Spontaneity, irreverence and irony, we can pass through the previously mentioned Gate of the Real, and achieve Feed Cred, or social legitimacy, through a disruptive presentation - see how I tied all this back to my Disruptive Legitimacy Framework in a very smart way?

-But how do tie it all together?
-How did this framework help me create hundreds of TikToks for Garnier UK?
+So how did this framework help me create hundreds of TikToks for Garnier UK?
 How did these core values fit into the world of beauty & skincare?
-Well, if you've watched the body of work on this page, you've seen exactly how:
+Well, if you've watched the work on this page, you've seen exactly how:

 ► The intrinsically carefree nature of a skincare routine contrasts perfectly with the absurdism of Meta-Irony.

 Especially when the absurd element in the room is not fully acknowledged.
-The presumed 'shallowness' of skincare can be embraced in stories where characters are unable to recognise the dangers or priorities around them, simply because they're so dedicated to caring for their skin.
+The presumed 'shallowness' of skincare can be embraced in stories where characters are unable to recognise the dangers or priorities around them - simply because they're so dedicated to caring for their skin (a 'supperficial' concern).

 While being robbed at gunpoint, should your main concern be fixing your messy make-up?
 Most likely not, but wouldn't you be surprised if a global skincare brand posted a TikTok depicting such an absurd situation, with an apparent lack of product USPs?
 Would it not make you ask yourself “how did such a big brand have the guts to post something as wacky as this?"
 Would you not be tempted to leave a comment?